cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 e.g. `@conveyor at (2, 4) facing west`.

-The cardinal directions are related to the coordinate system of the schematics, i.e. conveyor facing east is moving items from left to right.
+The cardinal directions are related to the coordinate system of the schematic, i.e. conveyor facing east is moving items from left to right.

 ## Block configuration